ScriptBasic/WinPBX/docs/Complex Numbers Procedures.md

 Returns the complex natural logarithm (base e) of this complex number.
 The branch cut is the negative real axis.

 ```
-FUNCTION CLog () AS CComplex
+FUNCTION CLog OVERLOAD (BYREF value AS _complex) AS _complex
-FUNcTION CLog (BYVAL baseValue AS DOUBLE) AS CComplex
+FUNCTION CLog OVERLOAD (BYREF value AS _complex, BYVAL baseValue AS DOUBLE) AS _complex
 ```

 | Parameter  | Description |